Ticket types for Endpoint Security

 Close ticket Close this ticket as considered remediated and take no further action.

-Note: When a device is removed from protection, all open tickets associated with the device are automatically closed.
+When you remove a device from protection, Coro automatically closes all open tickets associated with the device.

 Device password missing